 While medical professionals rabidly discuss all theories it is thought also that there is a genetic link.
-Close female relatives of those stricken with endometriosis are more likely to develop the disorder.
+Close female relatives of those stricken with this disease are more likely to develop this disorder.

 Like many other significant health problems, a true cause of endometriosis has yet to be discovered.
-Scientists have not as of yet been able to pinpoint exact the exact cause of endometriosis, although they have a number of theories.
-The links between these theories and hard biology are not fully understood, however, scientists hope to one day unravel the mystery behind endometriosis.
+Scientists have not as of yet been able to pinpoint exact the exact cause behind it, although they have a number of theories.
+The links between these theories and hard biology are not fully understood, however, scientists hope to one day unravel the mystery behind this painful condition.

 As stated earlier, the most common symptom is pain during menstruation.
 Other symptoms include cramping, lower back pain, nausea, fatigue, infertility, painful sexual intercourse, and painful bowel movements, and the development of cysts.

 This condition is more common than most people may in fact believe.
 According to researchers and statisticians, approximately two to ten percent of women develop endometriosis during their lifetime.
 Endometriosis normally appears in women between the ages of 20 and 30; however, there are exceptions to this rule and some women develop the condition earlier or later in life.

 Shelley Ross extensively researched endometriosis, learned everything about the condition, including how someone can control and even prevent its painful symptoms naturally, after watching one of her friends suffer.

 Those who are suffering from endometriosis pain and associated symptoms should try natural approaches to treatment to see if their conditions improve.